 Human intelligence thrives on cognitive synergy, where collaboration among different minds yield superior outcomes compared to isolated individuals.
 In this work, we propose Solo Performance Prompting (SPP), which transforms a single LLM into a cognitive synergist by engaging in multi-turn self-collaboration with multiple personas.
 A cognitive synergist is an intelligent agent that collaboratively combines multiple minds' strengths and knowledge to enhance problem-solving in complex tasks.
 By dynamically identifying and simulating different personas based on task inputs, SPP unleashes the potential of cognitive synergy in LLMs.
-Our in-depth analysis shows that assigning multiple fine-grained personas in LLMs improves problem-solving abilities compared to using a single or fixed number of personas.
-We evaluate SPP on three challenging tasks: Trivia Creative Writing, Codenames Collaborative, and Logic Grid Puzzle, encompassing both knowledge-intensive and reasoning-intensive types.
-Unlike previous works, such as Chainof-Thought, that solely enhance the reasoning abilities in LLMs, experimental results demonstrate that SPP effectively reduces factual hallucination, and maintains strong reasoning capabilities.
-Additionally, comparative experiments show that cognitive synergy only emerges in GPT-4 and does not appear in less capable models, such as GPT-3.5-turbo and Llama2-13bchat, which draws an interesting analogy to human development.
+Our in-depth analysis shows that assigning multiple fine-grained personas in LLMs improves problem-solving abilities 017 compared to using a single or fixed number of personas.
+We evaluate SPP on three challenging tasks: Trivia Creative Writing, Codenames Collaborative, and Logic Grid Puzzle, 021 encompassing both knowledge-intensive and reasoning-intensive types.
+Unlike previous works, such as Chain-of-Thought, that solely enhance the reasoning abilities in LLMs, experimental results demonstrate that SPP effectively elicits internal knowledge acquisition abilities, 027 reduces hallucination, and maintains strong reasoning capabilities.
+Additionally, comparative experiments have shown that cognitive synergy capability only emerges in GPT-4 and does not appear in other less capable models, such as GPT-3.5-turbo and Llama2-13b-chat.
 Code, data, and prompts will be made publicly available for research purposes upon publication.